rd-uk/rduk-configuration/README.md

 __Note:__

-If you prefer put your config file within another folder, you can do so by adding in the `package.json` of your solution a configuration section.
+If you prefer put your config file within another folder, you can do so by adding in the `package.json` of your solution a rduk configuration section.

 ```json
 # example of package.json